dotEthan/RecipeApp/README.md

 ### What isn't working

-All going well except a strange error with ingredients being null on reload.
-Not breaking so will track it down after redesign.
+All going well except when reloading page with recipe item open, tries loading before getting info from store/firebase.
+Not breaking, once redesign is finished I will bring implement conditional loading.

 ## Where are we?